lupamo3/Python-Microservice/README.md

 - **Feel free to reach me via email and to fork this project**
     - Any feedback would be appreciated.
     - The Pull requests have bit by bit application documentation
+    - Finalizing on the REACT frontend to be attached here

 <!-- CONTRIBUTING -->